zachlindsey/zachlindsey.github.io/blogs.md

 ## Conclusion

-I would have like to check more results!
+I would have liked to check more results!
 The original paper investigated some text and audio datasets, too.
 It looks like, with some tinkering, dropout can help give a network that's overfitting an extra edge as well as regularize the weights.
 However, doing it is not a simple matter of throwing it in!
 The network with dropout requires care to find proper hyperparameters, lr decay, etc. Some things to remember...

 + Normalize the data!
 The feature sparsity notebook did not work until I realized that I needed to do this.
 + Use LR decay.
 Some networks get stuck after training at a certain LR for a period of time, and need the decrease to converge.
 I guess this is especially important for dropout, since extra noise is injected.